 BLOG

-Technological Development and Competition in Banking
+Stability and Competition in Banking with Fernando Restoy

 A great pleasure to talk with Fernando Restoy, Chairman of the Financial Stability Institute at the Bank for International Settlements, about technology, supervision and, regulation – during the Banking Meeting at IESE Business School.